benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q128.png)

-_**Q103:** Any phone A that called at least 3 phones that each of them was called from at least 4 phones other than A_
+_**Q103:** Any dragon A that called at least 3 dragons that each of them was called from at least 4 dragons other than A_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q103.png)

-_**Q106:** Any phone A that made at least 3 calls (cumulatively) to phones that each of them received at least 4 calls (cumulatively) from phones other than A_
+_**Q106:** Any dragon A that made at least 3 calls (cumulatively) to dragons that each of them received at least 4 calls (cumulatively) from dragons other than A_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q106.png)

-_**Q107:** Any phone that (the number of phones owned by 5 people each that called it) is 5, and that the number of calls received from those phones (cumulatively) is not 5_
+_**Q107:** Any dragon that (the number of dragons owned by 5 people each that called it) is 5, and that the number of calls received from those dragons (cumulatively) is not 5_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q107.png)